hans-rickardt/WiFi-connected-PyPilot/README.md

 To keep it simple I decided to use the same Adruino Nano and the serial port RX, TX conneced to an WiFI capable controller ESP-01S using Ardruino “exampleWiFiTelnetToSerial.ino”.
 Need only a few resistors for interface between 5V to 3.3V for RX, TX signals levels, using Speed 4800Baud.
 The flow is ESP-01S connect to WiFi and listening on Port 23 ( Telnet ), when a client connect it will transfer all data to Ardruino Nano as is was USB connected.
  To get PyPilot detect my WiFi connected SerialPort I use a Linix/Unix tool “socat” that can act as Multipurpose relay.
 A start script in systemd start my “socat.sh” script that connect to ESP-01S, when it is connected it a virtual tty “/dev/ttySRV0” that is a link to a “/dev/pts/?”.
 Then you configure PyPilot to use “/dev/ttySRV0” .

+I added a second WiFi USB-adapter to support 2.5Ghz and the Raspberry Pi 4 WiFi use 5Ghz.

 Other component needed 5V and 3.3V regulator.